 Creating an intimate connection with consumers online is particularly important to ensure brand loyalty when engaging face-to face is not possible.
 A key part of LVMH’s digital strategy is connecting consumers to its team of Parisian fashion experts 24/7 via live video chats on its e-commerce portal 24 Sèvres.

 While LVMH CFO, Jean-Jacques Guiony admitted 24 Sèvres has a long way to go to compete with rival ecommerce sites, he also stated that online sales during the pandemic had improved enough to compensate for store closures.
-Even Chanel, who has tended to avoid eCommerce acknowledged in an interview the benefit of 1:1 communication via digital channels during the pandemic: “In the last few months, as our boutiques remained closed throughout the world, our teams have kept in touch with their clients… We are convinced that the use of digital tools will become more widespread, as people might go less to the boutiques, because of health crises or political tensions that might arise.”
+Even Chanel, who has tended to avoid ecommerce acknowledged in an interview the benefit of 1:1 communication via digital channels: “In the last few months, as our boutiques remained closed throughout the world, our teams have kept in touch with their clients… We are convinced that the use of digital tools will become more widespread, as people might go less to the boutiques, because of health crises or political tensions that might arise.”

 Create communities through storytelling to build long-term relationships